Mom's Moat-Worthy REIT Portfolio Update

 Recognizing IRM is not investment grade-rated, like most of the REITs in Mom’s Portfolio, but I consider the business model sound.
 What this REIT lacks in its balance sheet, it makes up in terms of its diversification attributes.
 To put it in simple terms, IRM rents out boxes and the company can increase box rents overnight.
 Also, the boxes have an extraordinary shelf life (50 years).

-I recently wrote an article on Pebblebrook Lodging (PEB) and I explained that
+I recently wrote an article on Pebblebrook Hotel Trust (PEB) and I explained that

 …you should always buy Boardwalk, especially when the price is right.
 PEB is trading at a substantial discount and the company has made great progress in executing on its strategic plan to create value.
 Obviously Mr. Market is distracted by the weaker business travel environment, but we believe that PEB is in excellent shape at this time.

-Again, I know Mom is not a speculator, but it’s hard not to ignore the mis-pricing in the Lodging sector.
+Again, I know Mom is not a speculator, but it’s hard not to ignore the mispricing in the Lodging sector.
 PEB does not have an investment grade-rated balance sheet, but the assets are very high quality and the company continues to grow despite flat RevPAR and declining total revenues.
-I know this is one of the weaker hands, but I believe that mom is being adequate rewarded for the risk.
+I know this is one of the weaker hands, but I believe that mom is being adequately rewarded for the risk.

 In order for Mom’s Portfolio to outperform it’s essential that I look for unsung heroes, and I think I have one.